 The pediatric dental community is continually doing research to develop new techniques for preventing dental decay and other forms of oral disease.
-Studies show that children with poor oral health have decreased school performance, poor social relationships and less success later in life.
+Studies show that children with poor oral health have decreased school performance, poor social relationships, and hindered success later in life.
 Children experiencing pain from decayed teeth are distracted and unable to concentrate on schoolwork.
-Four things are necessary for cavities to form: 1) a tooth; 2) bacteria; 3) sugars or other carbohydrates; and 4) time.
-We can share with you how to make teeth strong, keep bacteria from organizing into harmful colonies, develop healthy eating habits, and understand the role that time plays.
-Remember, dental decay is an infection of the tooth.
-Visiting us early can help avoid unnecessary cavities and dental treatment.
+Four things are necessary for cavities to form: a tooth, bacteria, sugars or other carbohydrates, and time.
+We can share with you how to make your teeth strong, keep bacteria from organizing into harmful colonies, develop healthy eating habits, and understand the role that time plays in your dental health.
+Remember that dental decay is an infection of the tooth.
+Visiting us early on can help you avoid unnecessary cavities and dental treatment.

 Importance of Primary Teeth (Baby Teeth)

-- Maintain good nutrition by permitting your child to chew properly.
+- Maintain good nutrition by permitting your child to chew properly

-- Are involved in speech development.
+- Are involved in speech development

 - Help the permanent teeth by saving space for them.
 A healthy smile can help children feel good about the way they look